tensorflow/datasets/docs/api_docs/python/tfds/download/DownloadConfig.md

     datasets based on Beam for the generation.
 *   <b>`beam_options`</b>: `PipelineOptions` to pass to `beam.Pipeline`, only
     used for datasets based on Beam for the generation.
+*   <b>`try_download_gcs`</b>: `bool`, defaults to True.
+If True, prepared dataset will be downloaded from GCS, when available.
+If False, dataset will be downloaded and prepared from scratch.